bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 > Superbook means **superclass** of an object like book.

 It is an empty container for any kind of longform: books, novels, comics, magazine or anything that needs multi-page storytelling.
 You can also publish ergonomic greeting cards like this [one](https://bubblin.io/book/i-love-you-by-marvin-danig/1).
-Superbooks work offline but via the browser i.e. like a weblog—meaning, you can collaborate, edit, update, publish and share a live book on web with page level [referential accessibility](https://bubblin.io/blog/referential-accessibility).
+Superbooks work offline via a modern web browser i.e. like a weblog—meaning, you can collaborate, edit, update, publish and share a live book on web with page level [referential accessibility](https://bubblin.io/blog/referential-accessibility).

 ### Why Superbooks?